Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Introduction

 As an alternative, we propose a trajectory-based RBF collocation (TBRBF) method to solve surface advection-diffusion equations.
 This method integrates Kansa-type RBF collocation with a trajectory-based framework, improving stability and flexibility on irregular manifolds.
-By directly handling the Laplace–Beltrami operator on the manifold, the TBRBF method eliminates the need for repeated interpolation in a narrow band and avoids the drawbacks associated with classical closest point methods that require the CAN property during backtracking interpolation.
-As a result, the TBRBF method significantly reduces computational complexity while enhancing computational accuracy.
-In computational physics and numerical PDE literature, the combined system consisting of a characteristic ODE and a diffusion PDE derived from trajectory-based processing is precisely termed an operator-split characteristic (OSC) system.
+By directly handling the Laplace--Beltrami operator in the resulting surface OSC formulation, the TBRBF method reduces the need for repeated narrow-band interpolation associated with fixed-time CAN enforcement in classical closest point time-stepping implementations.
+The method avoids a separate narrow-band CAN re-extension stage; its cost is instead associated with trajectory projection, off-node RBF evaluation, and the solution of the collocation system.
+We refer to the coupled characteristic ODE and diffusion PDE as an operator-split characteristic (OSC) system, following the terminology used in characteristic-based discretizations.
 However, the equivalence between the OSC system on manifolds and the original surface advection-diffusion equations has not been sufficiently explored.
 Previous studies \cite{Rui-NM02, ALFREDO-SINUM06} have provided analyses of the flat geometry counterpart in a bounded domain, and we aim to extend them to manifolds.
 In our work, we embed the original equation into a narrow band and rigorously establish a time-continuous embedded advection-diffusion equation with push-forward velocity and diffusion tensor in each chart of the atlas.
 Subsequently, we prove its equivalence with the OSC system in the narrow band domain and finally restrict back to the manifold.
 Note that the equivalence established above holds in the time-continuous setting, thereby eliminating any operator splitting error.
-As a result, the classical closest point method is not feasible, which motivates the introduction of push-forward operators.
-The complete schematic transformation is depicted in Figure 1.
-Thus, we present a theoretically robust and computationally efficient framework for addressing surface PDEs.
+Thus, a direct fixed-time closest point discretization does not by itself provide the time-continuous push-forward equivalence required in our OSC derivation, which motivates the introduction of push-forward operators.
+The complete schematic transformation is depicted in Figure~\ref{fig:idea}.
+This gives a computational framework for surface PDEs together with a continuous-level equivalence result for the trajectory form.

 The rest of the paper is structured as follows.
 In Section 2, we first construct an advection-aligned orthonormal frame and introduce some preliminary information about the intrinsic approach in each chart of the atlas.
 Then define an embedded advection-diffusion equation with a specifically designed push-forward velocity and diffusion tensor, ensuring that the embedded solution possesses the CAN property over time.
 Section 3 develops a trajectory-based formulation that establishes the equivalence between the embedded PDE and OSC system in the narrow band domain.
 We then restrict this formulation back to the surface to obtain the OSC system on the manifold.
 In Section 4, we detail a Kansa-type RBF collocation algorithm with various time discretization orders, and in Section 5, we present numerical experiments that demonstrate the robust stability and accuracy of the proposed TBRBF method.
 Finally, Section 6 concludes the paper and outlines directions for future research.